novigit/code-notes/python_notes/dask.md

 # generate list of Future objects with client.map()
 ## as far as I understand this doesn't yet actually start computation
+## update: maybe it does?
+Future objects contain information on a running process
 futures = client.map(some_function, some_input)
 ```